 For that, I will be creating all the required columns in Host web.

-Once you create all the columns, you will have them in host web, refer the image below.
+Once you create all the columns, you will have them in host web.
+Please refer to the image below.

-If you do not know how to create columns and what are the types columns you can create, Please refer the below videos.
+If you do not know how to create columns and what are the types columns you can create, please refer to the below videos.